Gonçalo Esteves

-Gonçalo do Lago Pontes Esteves (born 27 February 2004) is a Portuguese professional footballer who plays as a right-back for Primeira Liga club Alverca on loan from Italian club Udinese.
+Gonçalo do Lago Pontes Esteves (born 27 February 2004) is a Portuguese professional footballer who plays as a right-back or right wing-back for club Catanzaro.

 Club career

 Born in Aboim das Choças, Arcos de Valdevez, Esteves started his career with ADC Aboim/Sabadim, before joining Porto.
 He also spent time on a youth loan at Padroense.

 Esteves signed for Sporting CP from Porto in July 2021.
 He settled well at his new club, and within a week had impressed first-team manager Ruben Amorim enough to secure a place in first team training.

 Following good performances for the Lisbon side's B team, Esteves was included in The Guardians "Next Generation" list for 2021.
 He scored his first goal for Sporting's B team in a 2–0 victory over Cova da Piedade on 1 October 2021.
 Two weeks later, he made his first-team debut in the third round of the Taça de Portugal, starting in a 4–0 win at C.F.
 Os Belenenses.
 His Primeira Liga debut came on 18 December, again starting in a 3–0 win at Gil Vicente FC; he had been guaranteed his place by Amorim due to the absences of Pedro Porro and Ricardo Esgaio through injury and COVID-19 respectively.

 On 30 June 2022, Esteves was loaned to fellow top-flight team G.D.
 Estoril Praia for the upcoming season.
 In his second game on 14 August, he was sent off after an hour of a 1–0 loss at Vitória de Guimarães.

 On 5 January 2024, Esteves joined Eredivisie club AZ Alkmaar on loan until the end of the 2023–24 season, with an option to make the move permanent, reported to be €2 million.

 In August 2024, Esteves joined Serie A side Udinese on a four-year deal.
 On 29 August 2024, Esteves moved to Yverdon-Sport in Switzerland on loan with an option to buy.
 On 22 July 2025, Esteves joined Alverca in Primeira Liga on loan.
+His loan was terminated on 27 January 2026, after making just 7 appearances for the side.

+Three days later, Esteves signed a two-and-a-half-year contract with Serie B club Catanzaro.